Share to Help Inspire Others

 • Grease (or add non-toxic muffin cups) your muffin tin.
 Small or large cavity tins will work.
 Keep in mind larger tins will take longer to cook.

 • Clean and prepare your veggies.
 Ideally, your veggie to egg ratio will be 50/50.
-But if you use a bit less veggies that's ok , too.
+But if you use a bit less veggies that's ok.

 • In a bowl, add the eggs and vegetables and mix well.
 I used a Pyrex measuring cup – with a spout – as my mixing bowl to make pouring the eggs into the tin, easy.

 • Pour the egg mixture into a greased muffin tin, filling each cup about 3/4 way full.
 Sometimes chunky, leafy veggies can be hard to pour so you can also pour the egg mixture into the tins and then add a few spoonfuls of veggies.
 Then stir each cavity so the veggies are covered in the egg mixture.
-Thi prevents veggies from browning & burning.
+This prevents veggies from browning & burning and prevent making a mess while pouring.

 • Place the muffin tin in the oven and bake for 20-25 minutes until the egg is cooked through and passes a toothpick test.
 Larger cavity muffin tins may take 30-35 minutes, depending on your oven.